JesyNoelia/Readnetic/README.md

 * [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) used to manage the local storage i.e. `writing to and reading from the database`.
 Coroutines help in managing background threads and reduces the need for callbacks.
 * [Data Binding](https://developer.android.com/topic/libraries/data-binding/) to declaratively bind UI components in layouts to data sources.
 * [Room](https://developer.android.com/topic/libraries/architecture/room) persistence library which provides an abstraction layer over SQLite to allow for more robust database access while harnessing the full power of SQLite.
-* [Paging Library](https://developer.android.com/topic/libraries/architecture/paging) helps you load and display small chunks of data at a time.
+* [Qr Scaner](https://github.com/journeyapps/zxing-android-embedded) helps you to scan qr codes.
 * [Android KTX](https://developer.android.com/kotlin/ktx) which helps to write more concise, idiomatic Kotlin code.
+* [Glide](https://github.com/bumptech/glide) Glide supports fetching, decoding, and displaying video stills, images, and animated GIFs.

 ## Installation
 Readnectic requires a minimum API level of 26.